Once Upon a Time

 A History of the Collectors of Wood Art

 The idea of the CWA can be traced back to a phone conversation between Robyn Horn and Stoney Lamar in 1996.
 Stoney suggested that Robyn could invite artists and collectors to her new home to see her collection and talk about wood art.
 Subsequently, Robyn invited about 100 people to come at the end of October, 1997.
-We toured museums, viewed a slide show of artists work, had a banquet in the park, a fish fry at the lake by Robyn and Johns house, and saw their wonderful collection of wood art and contemporary crafts.
-For many, the highlight was the morning we met at Robyns shop with tables set up down the middle isle of what seemed more like a warehouse.
-27 artists (including Christian Burchard, Virginia Dotson, Gorst Duplessis, David Ellsworth, Melvin Firmager, Clay Foster, Michael Hosaluk, Todd Hoyer, Bill Hunter, John Jordan, Max Krimmel, Stoney Lamar, Steve Loar, Bruce Mitchell, Bill Moore, Michael Peterson, Norm Sartorius, Merryll Saylan, Betty Scarpino, David Sengel, Mark Sfirri, Jack Slentz, Hayley Smith, Bob Sonday, Al Stirt, Howard Werner) set out their work and there was an almost feeding frenzy among the collectors.
+We toured museums, viewed a slide show of artists work, had a banquet in the park, a fish fry at the lake by Robyn and John's house, and saw their wonderful collection of wood art and contemporary crafts.
+For many, the highlight was the morning we met at Robyn's shop with tables set up down the middle isle of what seemed more like a warehouse.
+Twenty-seven artists (including Christian Burchard, Virginia Dotson, Gorst Duplessis, David Ellsworth, Melvin Firmager, Clay Foster, Michael Hosaluk, Todd Hoyer, Bill Hunter, John Jordan, Max Krimmel, Stoney Lamar, Steve Loar, Bruce Mitchell, Bill Moore, Michael Peterson, Norm Sartorius, Merryll Saylan, Betty Scarpino, David Sengel, Mark Sfirri, Jack Slentz, Hayley Smith, Bob Sonday, Al Stirt, Howard Werner) set out their work and there was an almost feeding frenzy among the collectors.
 We also met on November 1, 1997 to discuss the possible formation of a collectors group.
-80 people were present for a talk by Ruth Summers of the Southern Highlands Guild and Glass Arts Society to provide a model for the organization.
+Eighty people were present for a talk by Ruth Summers of the Southern Highlands Guild and Glass Arts Society to provide a model for the organization.
 There was an extensive discussion of what would be included wood turning, wood sculpture, work in metal or stone, etc. We identified ourselves as collectors, makers, gallery and museum people who came together to see the most current work, to get together with friends and to make friends - and we wanted to be able to do it again.
 Ron and Anita Wornick offered to host the next meeting.
 A steering committee was formed to discuss the possibility of formation of an organization.
-Present were: David Ellsworth, John Gobrecht, Robyn Horn, Max Krimmel, Albert LeCoff, Steve Loar, Elizabeth Mai, Arthur and Jane Mason, Bruce Mitchell, Allan and Joy Nachman, Joe Seltzer, Skip Shaw, Gary Smith, Jamie Studley, Suzy and David Wahl, Kevin Wallace, Doris and Harry Wolin, Anita and Ron Wornick.
+Present were: David Ellsworth, John Gobrecht, Robyn Horn, Max Krimmel, Albert LeCoff, Steve Loar, Elizabeth Mai, Arthur and Jane Mason, Bruce Mitchell, Allan and Joy Nachman, Joe Seltzer, Skip Shaw, Gary Smith, Jamie Studley, Suzy and David Wahl, Kevin Wallace, Ruth and David Waterbury, Doris and Harry Wolin, Anita and Ron Wornick.
 There was an extended discussion and general sentiment was to move ahead.